typedb/typedb-docs/10-query/01-match-clause.md

 ![Pattern structure](/docs/images/query/pattern-structure.png)

-1. Statement - single basic building block as explained above.
+1. Statement - simplest possible arrangement - a single basic building block as explained above.
 2. Conjunction - set of patterns where to satisfy a match all patterns must be matched.
 We form conjunctions by separating the partaking patterns with semi-colons `;`.
 3. Disjunction - set of patterns where to satisfy a match at least one pattern must be matched.
-We form disjunctions by ienclosing the partaking patterns within curly braces and interleaving them with an `or` keyword.
+We form disjunctions by enclosing the partaking patterns within curly braces and interleaving them with an `or` keyword.
 4. Negation - defines a conjunctive pattern that explicitly defines conditions not to be met.
 We form negations by defining the pattern of interest inside a `not{};` block.

 To illustrate the possibilities better, we will now look at an example pattern: